Dingle to Nant y Pandy,

-Heading for the Dingle and nice walk with a friend.
+Heading for the Dingle Boardwalk and a nice walk with a friend.
 At last, it looks like Summer has arrived and it's been a glorious day here on Anglesey.

 Llangefni town centre was much quieter this afternoon.
 Market this morning and everybody out and about to do their shopping or just stopping on the corner to jangle.